gpoore/codebraid-preview-vscode/README.md

 ### Pandoc

+* `codebraid.preview.pandoc.build` [`<default config for several formats>`]:
-* `codebraid.preview.pandoc.build`:  This is where file extensions are associated with Pandoc build settings for preview and export.
-For example, here is the default entry for Markdown documents:
+  This is where file extensions are associated with Pandoc build settings for preview and export.
+For example, here is the default entry for Markdown
+  documents:

   ```
   "*.md": {